 Pietro Cataldi is a Marie Curie Individual Fellow in the Smart Materials group at the Istituto Italiano di Tecnologia (IIT)-Genova.
-He is working on the BioConTact project that targets developing a class of electronic conductors with tunable degradation for robotic tactile skin.
+He is working on the BioConTact project that targets developing a class of electrical conductors with tunable degradation for robotic tactile skin.

 He finalized his M.Sc. in Physics at the Università di Genova in 2013, performing the thesis in the Electron dynamiX group of the Fritz-Haber-Institut in Berlin.
 He completed his Ph.D. in Bionanotechnology in 2018 in the IIT-Genova under the supervision of Dr. Ilker Bayer and Dr. Athanassia Athanassiou.
 In March 2018, he was sponsored by Ghelfi Ondulati S.P.A. to develop coatings to improve the mechanical properties of cardboard.